gorenje/sysmlv2-jupyter-docker/README.md

 - [MBSE4U.com](https://mbse4u.com/2020/12/21/sysml-v2-release-whats-inside/) is where I found the meta commands.
 - Also from MBSE4U.com, the example [notebook](https://nbviewer.jupyter.org/github/MBSE4U/SysMLv2JupyterBook/blob/master/SysMLv2JupyterBook.ipynb) at [nbviewer.jupyter.org](https://nbviewer.jupyter.org).

 ## Licensing

-Both [SysMLv2 API Server](https://github.com/Systems-Modeling/SysML-v2-API-Services/blob/master/LICENSE) and [SysMLv2 Release](https://github.com/Systems-Modeling/SysML-v2-Release/blob/master/LICENSE) are licensed under the LGPL and this co ntinues to be the case.
+Both [SysMLv2 API Server](https://github.com/Systems-Modeling/SysML-v2-API-Services/blob/master/LICENSE) and [SysMLv2 Release](https://github.com/Systems-Modeling/SysML-v2-Release/blob/master/LICENSE) are licensed under the LGPL and this continues to be the case.

 **This project does not make any changes to the existing licensing of the referenced projects.**

 This project is also licensed under the [LGPL](/LICENSE).